-This gift guide includes our favorite green gift products, a few of which are recent People & Planet Award finalists.
-The companies behind these products are committed to environmental and humanitarian missions.
+This gift guide includes our favorite green gift products, and the companies behind them are committed to environmental and humanitarian missions.
 Skip the crowds at the store, and shop green for everyone on your list.

 For the Fashionable: